The Fundamental Theorem of Calculus#

 By the Fundamental Theorem of Calculus, the total revenue from the sale of the first 20 gadgets is given by

-\[\begin{align*} R(20) &= R(20) - R(0) && \hbox{Since $R(0) = 0$} \\ &= \int_0^{20} R'(m)~dm && \hbox{Fundamental Theorem of Calculus}\\ &= \int_0^{20} \frac{2}{10}m + 50 ~dm. \end{align*}\]
+\[\begin{align*} R(20) &= R(20) - R(0) && \hbox{since $R(0) = 0$} \\ &= \int_0^{20} R'(m)~dm && \hbox{Fundamental Theorem of Calculus}\\ &= \int_0^{20} \frac{2}{10}m + 50 ~dm. \end{align*}\]

 We evaluate the integral to get